-Got 10 minutes and want something delicious and totally nourishing for dinner?
-Try this 10-minute Chickpea Bolognese pasta!
+Got 15 minutes and want something delicious and totally nourishing for dinner?
+Try easy Chickpea Bolognese pasta!
 It’s completely plant-based, gluten-free, and is loaded with veggies and goodness to make you feel awesome.
 Imagine that after eating a big bowl of pasta!

 This meatless bolognese is just plain heaven.
 It’s made with chickpeas, carrots, mushrooms, and onions that give a plant-based heartiness to the dish and add so much more flavor than any meat.
 That’s why this dish is so perfect for anyone who is new to eating vegan for a meal and wonders how you can have dinner without meat!

 This dish has become a new staple in my kitchen and I know you’ll love it in yours.
 You can find either this bolognese or my cashew kale pesto pasta on my stove on almost any given weeknight – it’s that good!
 There are plenty of veggie bolognese recipes out there, but I wanted to make one that’s a one-pot sauce to make it as easy as possible to put together.

 - 1/2 large red onion, chopped